-- ✓ Reassuring touch on the shoulder to show approval or provide support - ✓ Naptime back rubs to relax a tense child (kindergarten age and younger only) - ✓ Diapering - ✓ Assistance in toileting for young children when child cannot cope on his/her own - Assistance for application of basic care items sunscreen (ages six and under), diaper ointment
+- Hugs and holding hands (ages ten and under) and lap sitting (ages six and under only) as expressions of affection to build self-esteem or when the child needs to be comforted. - Hugs that are spontaneous during competitions or initiated by the child/youth. - Reassuring touch on the shoulder to show approval or provide support. - Naptime back rubs to relax a tense child (kindergarten age and younger only). - Assistance in toileting for young children when child cannot cope on his/her own. - Assistance for application of basic care items sunscreen (ages six and under), diaper ointment.

-When helping a child/youth with a disability participate in an activity or with toileting or dressing, maintain a professional, sensitive, matter-of-fact manner.
+• When helping a child/youth with a disability participate in an activity or with toileting or dressing, maintain a professional, sensitive, matter of fact manner.
 This communicates acceptance of and respect for the disabled child/youth.